EdwinVW/pitstop/README.md

 When running in Docker containers (the *Production* environment), multiple instances of the the *WorkshopManagementAPI* can be started.
 Work will be load-balanced over these instances.
 To start multiple instances, specify this on the command-line when using docker-compose:

 ```
-docker-compose up --scale workshopmanagementapi=<number of instances>`
+docker-compose up --scale workshopmanagementapi=3`
 ```

-This will start <number of instances> separate instances of this service.
+This will start 3 instances of this service.
 Each service will register itself with the *DiscoveryService* (the Consul service) upon start-up.

 In the *Production* configuration of the API Gateway, you can see a *Round Robin* style load-balancer is configured in the `ocelot.WorkshopManagementAPI.json` config-file: